 The economy is mainly driven by mineral extraction including copper, cobalt, zinc, manganese, diamonds, and others.
 The manufacturing sector contributes about 18% to Congo's GDP (2023) and centres around consumption industries (processed food and beverages, cigarettes, cloth, leather, etc.) and supply industries (including spinning and weaving, chemicals, and machinery).

-Total trade with the EU amounted to €1.4 billion in 2023, 4.8% of DR Congo's total trade (rank 5).
-With a share of 0.9%, the EU only plays a minor role as an export market for DR Congo.
-Imports from the EU, however, are of higher importance and amounted to almost €1.3 billion in 2023 (8.2% of total imports), making it the fourth most important supplier to the country.
+Total trade with the EU amounted to €2.4 billion in 2024, 4.2% of DR Congo's total trade (rank 5).
+With a share of 0.5%, the EU only plays a minor role as an export market for DR Congo.
+Imports from the EU, however, are of higher importance and amounted to €2.2 billion in 2024 (11.1% of total imports), making it the third most important supplier to the country.

-The Democratic Republic of Congo, as a beneficiary of the EBA scheme, is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, Congo has ratified all 15 core international conventions on human and labour rights.
-This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Congo has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, the Democratic Republic of Congo is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the country has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

 Access all info about EU-Democratic Republic of Congo relations on the International Partnerships website.